converged-computing/flux-lima/usernetes/README.md

 We are going to test deploying usernetes with Flux and [Lima](https://lima-vm.io).
 Instead of having different VMs to start a separate control plane and workers, we are going to have several (identical) VMs that are running Flux, one with a lead broker, and have them connect (to make a Flux instance on a single cluster) and then launch usernetes in the job.
 Will it work?
 I have no idea.
 Let's gooo!
 For installation instructions of lima see [this top level README.md](../README.md).
 Note that you also need the special mount type!
 In the steps below we will:

- - [Setup](#setup) a shared volume with a flux configuration file (TBA will be written into the VM startup)
- - Nodes
  - [Manual Usernetes](#manual-usernetes): setup Usernetes and Flux separately and run usernetes inside a flux broker instance (done).

 Next we will do the same setup, but: